joan325/TheReckoner/src/content/uncategorized/stardust.md

 pubDate: 2021-06-24T22:30:58.104Z
 description: "Article."
 author: "reckoner_staff"
-heroImage: "/blog-placeholder-5.jpg"
+heroImage: "../../assets/placeholders/blog-placeholder-5.jpg"
 tags: ["Life"]
 ---

-*stardust*
+_stardust_

 i hold

 a galaxy between

 my palms

 the heat makes my

 rings melt

 and the black holes

 suckle at my fingertips

 and lap up the molten silver

 that runs through the

 crevices of my hands

 extraordinary stars and planets

 shine through the void

 of the foggy edges

 each a slightly different

 color, unique,

 and the hues blur and blend

 together as i trace lines between

 constellations with my eyes

 i watch as the stars implode

 and meteors streak

 through the ethereal

 leaving a flowing trail

 that cools the orb i hold

 like an ice cube dropped into

 a steaming cup of tea

 and all i am left with

 is a stinging cheek,

 fingers tipped with blue

 and for a moment

 the world is at peace